 The non-payment of the PILT arrearages has resulted in many counties, small counties in particular, struggling to provide needed services to county residents – many of which are mandated by the State.

 Building upon prior efforts, RCRC sponsored Senate Bill 1188 by Senator McGuire (D-Healdsburg) during the last legislation session.
 Authored in conjunction with 15 other authors and co-authors, SB 1188 was a bi-partisan effort to amend Fish and Game Code to restore language that makes State Payment in Lieu of Taxes (PILT) payments to counties required as opposed to permissive.
 Disappointingly, the Governor vetoed SB 1188 despite unanimous support throughout the entire legislative process.

-RCRC is in strong support of Senate Bill 58 by Senator McGuire (D-Healdsburg) which would, again, amend Fish and Game Code to restore language that makes State Payment in Lieu of Taxes (PILT) payments to counties required as opposed to permissive.
+RCRC is currently sponsoring Senate Bill 58 by Senator McGuire (D-Healdsburg) which would, again, amend Fish and Game Code to restore language that makes State Payment in Lieu of Taxes (PILT) payments to counties required as opposed to permissive.
 However, this legislation would not take effect until January 1, 2019 and would help ensure that future Administrations follow through on the commitment to providing PILT funding to counties.

 RCRC will continue to work through the legislative budget process to once again have the legislature appropriate the $8 million in PILT arrearages to 36 counties in the State Budget, as well as ensure that payments are made in future years.